-OTHER DI SPOSAL FUTURE Art projects Donate it to Habitat for Humanity I always reuse or repurpose paint for projects, crafts, and upkeep, but I toss containers in the trash Give it to my contractor i paid for it and i will use it up eventually Habitat for Humanity accepts paint.
+OTHER DISPOSAL FUTURE Art projects Donate it to Habitat for Humanity I always reuse or repurpose paint for projects, crafts, and upkeep, but I toss containers in the trash Give it to my contractor i paid for it and i will use it up eventually Habitat for Humanity accepts paint.
 I would find a project to use it on to avoid being wasteful. take it to our waste facility where they have a re-use area.
 They give the paint away for free.
 I would never throw out paint I use all of it Take to restore for others to use if enough was left Keep it Give away to someone who can use it Put it in my basement I do not use any paint.
 For such things, I hire professionals.
-Save it I won't have any unwanted paint Save it N/a Save it until I use up the paint/varnish etc, as I have to constantly re-paint or now that I know paint/hardware stores accept leftover paint for disposal, I'll do that. open for the pain to dry out. wait and use it for next project Google how to discard Use it and dispose of the empty can I would probably have to do some research on how to properly dispose of the old paint.
+Save it I won't have any unwanted paint Save it N/a Save it until I use up the paint/varnish etc, as I have to constantly re-paint or there is need for touch-up.
+If there is just a small amount, I'll just leave the can now that I know paint/hardware stores accept leftover paint for disposal, I'll do that. open for the pain to dry out. wait and use it for next project Google how to discard Use it and dispose of the empty can I would probably have to do some research on how to properly dispose of the old paint.
 As some paint contains materials that you can't just go throwing out.
 Bring it to a city recycling/disposal event. depends on how much paint is left.
-Check with local waste management Community waste day Depends on how much we have leftover on what/ where we'll dispose of it Put it in compactor room shelf Either take it to a paint/hardware store (if available), give it away, or take it to a · hazardous waste facility.
+Check with local waste management Depends on how much we have leftover on what/ where we'll dispose of it Community waste day Put it in compactor room shelf Either take it to a paint/hardware store (if available), give it away, or take it to a hazardous waste facility.
 Put it in the trash compactor room give it to a hazardous waste facility for disposal.
 Ridwell My town has a hazardous waste recycling program every year for free disposal Take it to the dump Take to a recycling TRSH DISPOSAL ON ERTAIN CLAN UP DAYS IF TOTALLY HARDENED Take it to the paint recycling place.
 That's all they do there.
 Take it to the transfer station, as I'm sure theres something they can do with it.
 They have town wide paint days when you can get rid of it for free Wait for special trash pick up which is just for those types of things not regular trash wait for the city to hold a paint drop off day